MLB Cancels All-Star Game for First Time Since 1945

 “Once it became clear we were unable to hold this year’s All-Star festivities, we wanted to award the Dodgers with the next available All-Star Game, which is 2022,” baseball Commissioner Rob Manfred said in a statement.

+No date for the 2022 game has been announced, although Dodgers President Stan Kasten said it would take place in the third week of July.

-This will be the first time since 1945 that no game will be held.
+This year will be the first time since 1945 that no game is held.
 Travel restrictions because of World War II kept the game scheduled for Boston’s Fenway Park and any player selections from taking place that year.
 It was pushed back to the next season.

 That’s not to say it hasn’t changed, however.